AfrianaWardiman19/solar-powered-auto-watering/README.md

 This project is a simple automatic plant watering system powered by a 10W solar panel and an Arduino microcontroller.
 It uses a soil moisture sensor to detect dryness and activates a 5V DC pump to water the plants.

-## 📜 License
-This project is open-source and free to use, If you have any questions, please contact us at afrianawardiman19@gmail.com

 ## 📸 Wiring Diagram
 ![Wiring Diagram](images/wiring.png)